Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/drug-smugglers-recruiting-teens.md

 +++
-categories = "Blog"
+categories = "Criminal Law"
 date = 2022-11-10T18:30:00Z
 pfd_file = ""
 summary = "Over the past few years, hundreds of teens arrested at the California border have learned the hard way – drug trafficking is not the answer.
 Teens Being Recruited by Drug Smugglers In fiscal 2017, Customs and Border Protection arrested 84 juveniles smuggling narcotics across the San Diego border.
-Within the first six months of this " tags = ["Criminal Law", "Drug Crimes", "Federal Crime", "Juvenile Crime"] title = "Drug Smugglers Recruiting Teens" url = "/blog/drug-smugglers-recruiting-teens/"
+Within the first six months of this " tags = ["Drug Crimes", "Federal Crime", "Juvenile Crime", "Blog"] title = "Drug Smugglers Recruiting Teens" url = "/blog/drug-smugglers-recruiting-teens/"